shokrino/optionino-framework/README.md

    // Your own config file (optional, but recommended to keep things tidy) require_once __DIR__ . '/optionino-config.php';
    ```
    > The loader is multi-instance safe.
-If multiple copies exist across plugins/themes, the **newest** version activates; all constants are still defined so nothing breaks.
+If multiple copies exist across plugins/themes, the **newest** version activates; global constants remain defined to avoid breaks.

 ## Usage 📝